How to Create an Ideal Donor Profile

 Analyze existing data

-If you have existing donor data, then that’s a great place to start your analysis.
-You can examine demographics, behavior patterns, interests, concerns, and personal histories with your organization.
+If you have existing donor data, then that’s a great place to start your analysis for a prospect profile.
+You can examine demographics, behavior patterns, donation history, interests, concerns, and personal histories with your organization.

 This can also be a great start for identifying key donor segments.
-For example, you might segment by donor type (recurring, large donor, etc.) and their key interests (environment, education, etc.).
+For example, you might segment by donor type (recurring, large donor, etc.) and their key interests (environment, education, giving history etc.).

 Gather information from donors